doshprompt/angular-localization/README.md

 As you can see, The `locale` service expects the localization key as the first argument and an optional {Object|Array|String} with user data as the second argument.

-The promise returns the object containing the localization key & values:
+The promise returns the object containing the localization keys & values:

 ```js
 angular.module('myApp', ['ngLocalize'])